Reinforcement learning-based estimation for partial differential equations: Results

-Finally, Figure \ref{fig:Burgers_error_vs_p} displays the average over time and over $\mu$ of the normalized $L_2$ error for varying number $p$ of sensors.
+Figure \ref{fig:Burgers_error_vs_s_p} (left) reports the time average of the normalized $L_2$ error as a function of $\mu$ for $p = 4$, with the values present in $\mZ_\mathrm{train}$ indicated by large circles.
+The RL-ROE exhibits robust performance across the entire parameter range $\mu \in [0,1]$, including when estimating trajectories corresponding to previously unseen parameter values.
+Finally, Figure \ref{fig:Burgers_error_vs_s_p} (right) displays the average over time and over $\mu$ of the normalized $L_2$ error for varying number $p$ of sensors.
 Note that each value of $p$ corresponds to a separately trained RL-ROE.
 As the number of sensors increases, the KF-ROE performs better and better until its accuracy overtakes that of the RL-ROE.
 We hypothesize that the accuracy of the RL-ROE is limited by the inability of the RL training process to find an optimal policy, due to both the non-convexity of the optimization landscape as well as shortcomings inherent to current deep RL algorithms.
 This being said, the strength of the nonlinear policy of the RL-ROE becomes very clear in the very sparse sensing regime; its performance remains remarkably robust as the number of sensors reduces to 2 or even 1.
-In Appendix \ref{sec:AdditionalResultsBurgers}, spatio-temporal contours (similar as in Figure \ref{fig:Burgers_snapshots}) of the reference solution and corresponding estimates for $p = 2$ and $12$ illustrate that the slight advantage held by the KF-ROE for $p=12$ is reversed into clear superiority of the RL-ROE for $p=4$.
+In Appendix \ref{sec:AdditionalResultsBurgers}, spatio-temporal contours (similar as in Figure \ref{fig:Burgers_snapshots}) of the ground-truth solution and corresponding estimates for $p = 2$ and $12$ illustrate that the slight advantage held by the KF-ROE for $p=12$ is reversed into clear superiority of the RL-ROE for $p=4$.